 The history of music is timeless.
-The same way the world began with The Big Bang theory music too did have its own big bang.
-Throughout each period in time a sound evolved from different parts of the world, instruments were already beginning to shape followed by a collection of assembled written material.
+The same way the world began with The Big Bang, music too did have its own big bang.
+Throughout each period in time a sound evolved from different parts of the world, instruments were already beginning to shape up while followed by a collection of assembled written material.
 It was through Guido d’Arezzoone we learned how to structure a rhythm, it was through Shakespeare we got to learn about a newly adopted language and favorite their way into writing.
-Now, In 1800 when the slave trade began, businessmen were worried about nothing but to get their trade in land and start selling.
-However, as many know this was not the case unfortunately due to unaccustomed circumstances many innocent people died because of illness and other numerous diseases.
-One thing, many of the businessmen did not take in consideration was the effect the trade might have on American society.
+And by 1800 when the slave trade began, businessmen were worried about nothing but to get their trade in land and start selling.
+However, as many know that was not always the case.
+Because, of unaccustomed circumstances, many innocent people died of different illness and numerous diseases.
+One thing, businessmen did not take in consideration was the effect the trade might have on American society.
 The African slave trade plus the European and English migration went on to defy American music today.
 From the blues to Appalachia, it is without a doubt the “bedrock” of popular music today.
 The congregation of the blues and Appalachia gave birth to the likes of Jazz, Country, Rock, Hip-Hop, and pop “The blues is the bedrock of most America’s popular music even though a lot of the young people don’t know that.
 A lot of people don’t really realize the historically how it developed.
 The blues was the basis of rock n roll.
 And the blues influenced Country music very deeply from way early, early on.”
 Gilmore explained.
-Despite known as a Country singer such term is somewhat of an understatement towards his cross-genre portfolio “Yes when they blended together, they created a whole new world of new music, that contained elements of all of that.
+“Yes when they blended together, they created a whole new world of new music, that contained elements of all of that.
 The Anglo Saxons and Irish folk music and then the African influenced the blues and when that all blended it produced what came to be my personal favorite music in the world and the gospel music, particularly black gospel music.
 I think was very, very influential over the development of American music.
 And since all of this happened at the same happened that technology came in. it was able to come to life.”

-Throughout the 1960s, Joe Ely introduced Gilmore to Townes Van Zandt.
-Ely met the aspiring songwriter after returning to Texas -Lubbock- from San Francisco from recording an album.
+During the 1960s, Joe Ely introduced Gilmore to Townes Van Zandt.
+Ely met the aspiring songwriter after returning to Texas -Lubbock- from San Francisco after recording an album.
 Ely in his own words recalled his first encounter with Van Zandt in “Townes Van Zandt- Be Here To Love Me” documentary “I was living in Lubbock back then, I was just driving around, and I see this long talk scarecrow looking guy carrying a guitar way out at the edge of town.
 He said he just came back from Sam Francisco recording a record and he was heading back to Houston and so I took him to the other side of Lubbock out where I use to catch rides at and by Pinkies Old Liquor Store.
 And he said thanks a lot and reaches in his backpack, I kinda look into the backpack there isn’t any clothes in the backpack in there.
 It’s nothing but albums.
 So, he carried these albums all the way through the desert back to Houston reaches in and gives me one.
 That was a bit of a surprise I never met anybody who actually recorded an album before!
 And I took the record back to Jimmie… Gilmore, we put the record on and we were just mesmerized.”
-Many musicians state Van Zandt as their main source of inspiration in writing, the impact he had on many is tremendous to, say the least and this was the exact story with Gilmore, in the 1980’s Gilmore and Van Zandt became close friends- “He was defiantly one of a kind” “he mentions “We got to be very good friends and we both been fan of each other before we met each other.
+Many musicians state Van Zandt as their main source of inspiration in writing, the impact he had on many is tremendous, to say the least.
+In the 1980’s Gilmore and Van Zandt became close friends- “He was defiantly one of a kind” he mentions “We got to be very good friends and we both been fan of each other before we met each other.
 But there was a period in the 80s late 80s we got to be close friends”

 The only burning question I had in mind and couldn’t wait to draw attention towards was Denver a getaway from what is in Lubbock?
 Gilmore responded with elegance and said “I pursed it as that I do what I always wanted to do.
 It wasn’t like I needed time away I just wanted to give lots of energy to that area.”

-Finally, to end our nearly 2-hour phone interview the last question that was asked Would you consider pursuing an academic degree at this stage?
+Finally, to end our nearly 2-hour phone interview the last question asked was would Jimmie Dale Gilmore consider pursuing an academic degree at this stage?
 “I don’t think so.”
 Gilmore simply said, “I really love learning and reading.
 You know, I’m really am pretty much of an intellectual in one area of my brain and my life.
 But also, it’s been sort of satisfactory to me.
 I actually now study with a Rinpoche Tibet lama, that is what my actual might call genuine study.
-It’s still kinda the same constitution the same thing but it just got further into, it kinda went away from the Hindu version of Philosophy that I have studied for so long and it kinda moved over to the Tibet Buddhist. it’s more of an exploration, rather than a livelihood or vacation it’s not academic.
+It’s still kinda the same constitution, the same thing but it just got further into, it kinda went away from the Hindu version of Philosophy that I have studied for so long and it kinda moved over to the Tibet Buddhist. it’s more of an exploration, rather than a livelihood or vacation it’s not academic.
 But it’s still Philosophy really and truly in the older Philosophy the original meaning of the word is the love of wisdom.”

 What a way to end an interview!